2coolerino/The_game_of_googol/README.md

-# The_game_of_googol
+# The game of googol done in python!
-A simple python implementation of the game of googol
+A simple python implementation of the game of googol.